NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 B3 = torch.rand(1)
 ```

-Let's assume the activation function is $ReLU$ for our network.
+Let's assume the activation function is $$ReLU$$ for our network.
 If we don't apply dropout, we will have a normal forward pass for this mini-batch.

 ```python